cursey/kanan/README.md

 You can run `python kanan.py -h` for more usage information.

 ## Features
-* By default every script (mod) that comes with kanan is enabled.
+* By default most scripts (mods) that come with kanan are enabled.
 To disable a mod go into the `./scripts/` directory and delete it, or add the name of the feature (BitmapFont for example) to `disabled.txt`.
 * You can attach kanan to different processes if you are running multiple clients.
 Open an adminstrator command prompt where `kanan.py` is located and run